Canter on the beach - for the camera!

 Day 1

-Arrive in the evening at the equestrian farm of Can Grau, located in the beautiful Empordá region of Catalonia at the foothills of the Pyrenees.
+Arrive in the evening at the stables, located in the foothills of the Pyrenees.
 This 200 year-old, recently renovated farmhouse ('Masia' in local Catalan language), is set deep in the countryside away from the mainstream tourist routes.
 Over a delicious home-cooked meal, the guides will outline the daily program and discuss the abilities and preferences of each rider so they can match guests with the perfect mount from the school of beautiful Spanish x Arab horses.

 Day 2